 For all the time your cat spends grooming, you would think he wants to look his best.
 To make sure your cat is always the cutest one in the room, do your part and help him out with regular brushing.
 Though your cat does a good job cleaning himself up, brushing is essential to keep his skin healthy and his coat looking its best.
 Having the right cat brush for the job is essential.

 In this article, we’ll talk about the different kinds of cat coats and how to choose a brush that’s appropriate for your cat.
 We’ll also talk about the different characteristics of a good cat brush and how to use it properly.
 Finally, you’ll see our top picks for the best cat brush.

-- Safari Self-Cleaning Slicker Brush for Cats
+- Safari Self-Cleaning Slicker Brush

 - Paws & Pals Best-in-Show Deshedding Tool